 - Both spouses must file separate tax returns.

-As a result of the 2018 Tax Cuts and Jobs Act they are no longer a tax deduction for the paying spouse if the divorce agreement was executed after January 1, 2019.
-If a divorce to place prior to that date alimony payments are considered a tax deduction for the paying spouse.
+There is no longer a tax deduction for the paying spouse if the divorce agreement was executed after December 31, 2018.
+If a divorce took place prior to that date, alimony payments are considered a tax deduction for the paying spouse.

-Thus, in order to determine whether you can deduct (as Alimony Payer) or must report (as Alimony Payee or Recipient) alimony payments on your 2020 Tax Return, the year in which your divorce or separation agreement was finalized is the deciding factor.
+Thus, in order to determine whether you can deduct (as alimony payer) or must report (as alimony payee or recipient) alimony payments on your current year tax return, the year in which your divorce or separation agreement was finalized is the deciding factor.

 2018 or Any Prior Year Finalized Divorce or Separation Agreement

-- Alimony Payer: You as the payer spouse can deduct alimony payments you make to the current or former receiver spouse on the federal and state income tax returns for the Tax Year you make the payments.
-The current tax law changes regarding alimony payments do not apply to you on your 2019 Tax Return or any tax return before or after, if your divorce or separation agreement was finalized during 2018 or any prior year.
-Please check your divorce or separation agreement for further details.
+- Alimony Payer: You as the payer spouse can deduct alimony payments you make to the current or former receiver spouse on the federal and state income tax returns for the tax year you make the payments.
+The current tax law changes regarding alimony payments do not apply to you on your current year tax return or any tax return before or after, if your divorce or separation agreement was finalized during 2018 or any prior year.
+Check your divorce or separation agreement for further details.
 You can claim the alimony payments made as a tax deduction if:

 - It is in the form of cash (including checks or money orders)